 Updated!
 MACRA Quick FAQs

 In April 2015, Congress passed the Medicare Access and CHIP Reauthorization Act (MACRA).
-This legislation repeals the flawed Sustainable Growth Rate (SGR) formula and creates a new value-based physician payment system through the Merit-based Incentive Payment System (MIPS) and Alternative Payment Models (APMs), which will have a significant impact on quality reporting for CRNAs beginning with the 2017 performance year.
+This legislation repealed the flawed Sustainable Growth Rate (SGR) formula and created a new value-based physician payment system through the Merit-based Incentive Payment System (MIPS) and Alternative Payment Models (APMs), have a significant impact on quality reporting for CRNAs.

 NOTE: The MACRA Final rule was released on October 14, 2016, and this FAQ page has since been updated to reflect the changes from the proposed rule.